franb92/bianca.github.io/README.md

 # 👋 Hi there, I'm Bianca
-👩‍💻 I have recently learnt how to code through She Codes!
+👩‍💻 I have recently learnt how to code through She Codes!<br>
 🌱🌸 I enjoy sunsets and filling my camera roll with flowers and plants </b><br></br>

 <b>For a little bit more about me, click here to see my bio:https://github.com/franb92/peonymoney-client </b><br>